Woman alleges San Francisco firefighter injected her with sedative at abortion protest

 As they reached the main floor, the suit states they were met by Allied Universal Security guards who dragged them out of the arena into the stadium garage.

-An activist group called Rise Up 4 Abortion Rights Bay Area provided some video of the women being pulled out by their feet by men in suits.
+An activist group called Rise Up 4 Abortion Rights Bay Area provided some video of the women being pulled out by their feet by men in suits, which the Burris law firm posted on YouTube.

 McKnight then said a security guard put a knee on her back before she was handcuffed.
 She continued to chant pro-abortion slogans.